streamlab/starting-point/CALENDAR.md

   - Dana, Dave, Emily (John away and offline)

 ### Hour 1 - Small Group Story Presentations
+ - Moderated by Dave
  - Five-minute presentations on possible focus areas by each small group
- - Document Team members ensure the
+ - Document Team members ensure the presentations are recorded

+ Followed by Dave discussing the qualities we'll need to make a good story _Dave Leads_
+  - What are the issues that will make a good story
+  - How might we use our own data
+  - How might we use the data and expertise of others
+  - Where might this story appear
+  - Who's our audience

+### Hour 2 - Guest Speaker Ken Ward
+  - Ken Ward, a longtime environmental reporter with the Charleston Gazette, is one of our media partners and will talk about water quality issues in WV and how to best cover stories on this topic.

-### Hour 2 - Team Lab Time
+### Hour 3 - Team Lab Time

 Teams will be announced at the start of this class.